-During the 2013/14 financial year, the Authority launched two community and engagement networks - PORTicipate, which includes representatives from Western Port communities, businesses and other interested parties.
+During the 2014/15 financial year, the Authority continued its two community and engagement networks - PORTicipate, which includes representatives from Western Port communities, businesses and other interested parties.
 Two meetings were held during the year with members provided information on the latest project developments while also being given the opportunity to raise their own questions and provide input into the development.

 The other network known as the Council Advisory Group (CAG) is comprised of CEOs, Mayors and Councillors from the shires of Mornington Peninsula, Bass Coast, and Cardinia, and the city councils of Frankston, Casey, Latrobe, and Greater Dandenong.
 The purpose of the CAG is for Councils to obtain updates on the project as well as to discuss Council views, concerns and offer advice regarding the project.
-There were two CAG meetings held during the past financial year.
+There was one CAG meeting held during the past financial year.

-The Authority also provides the local community with regular updates as the project progresses through information sessions, newsletters and by encouraging interested parties to visit the Port of Hastings Development Authority's office in Hastings.
+Both PORTicipate and the Council Advisory Group have been suspended following the change of direction for the Authority, however, the Authority will continue to provide the local community with updates and encourage interested parties to visit the Port of Hastings Development Authority's office in Hastings.